 - Walks with Wheelchairs - http://www.walkswithwheelchairs.com (Also Walks with Buggies - http://www.walkswithbuggies.com) This site was set up by Cathy Netley or Marie Houlden depending upon which bit of the websites you happen to read.
 However, the two sites provide details of walks that are suitable for folks with wheelchairs or buggies.
 The routes are shown with coloured extracts of the 1:50k Ordnance Survey map.
 There is also a route description and a listing of facilities such as toilets.
 The routes in the two sites appear, on cursory examination, to be identical.
 There seem to be no photographs.
 There is the facility to register and then upload your favourite routes.

-- Ramblers Routes - Ramblers routes This is a relatively new and ambitious venture that intends to provide details of walks over the whole of the UK.
+- Ramblers Routes - Ramblers routes This is an ambitious venture that intends to provide details of walks over the whole of the UK.
 The routes are provided by members of the Ramblers Association and area groups.
 They are subject to verification and checking and Ramblers Association Members can enrol as verifiers.
 However, to undertake that task one needs to complete on-line training.
 So how does the website work?
 Users have to enrol and then they are allowed access to the routes database.
 The routes are classified by difficulty and there is also a classification for routes suitable for people with disabilities.
 The routes I have examined include a good clear map, route instructions and also some photos of either local attractions or points on the route.
 This is certaily a high quality product once you get down to the level of the specific route.
 As the site has only recently gone live I am not sure how easy the search facility will be to use.
 This is certainly a resource to watch.
 I have attempted to enter into discussions about making minor amendments to the Rambler's classification system so that routes could be graded with the less than able bodied in mind.
 Unfortunately, my attempts have never managed to generate any discussion.
 So, if you are a prominent person in your local Ramblers Group the asking of pertinent questions would be appreciated.

 - Sustrans - http://www.sustrans.org.uk - Most folks will have heard of Sustrans and their National Cycle Network.
 We include them here because their website has a mapping service that allows you to find out what routes are available in the region of any place you enter in the search field.
 Routes are colour coded into traffic free and road based routes.
 They also offer for sale some excellent maps of their routes.